 8. Always keep Windows updated

 There is an abundance of updates in the Windows ecosystem that are regularly pushed to the users, sometimes forcefully.
-But regularly updating your Windows 10 PC can improve performance in addition to protecting the device from unwanted threats and newly discovered vulnerabilities.
+But regularly updating your computer can improve Windows 10’s performance in addition to protecting the machine from unwanted threats and newly discovered vulnerabilities.

 9. Open apps lightning fast